Salaah01/django-action-triggers/docs/source/message_brokers/kafka.rst

 Creating a Kafka Action
 =======================

-Once you’ve configured Kafka, you can create a trigger that sends messages to the Kafka broker whenever the trigger is activated.
+Once you have configured Kafka, you can create a trigger that sends messages to the Kafka broker whenever the trigger is activated.

 Scenario